-Chloe x Halle released their third studio album titled Ungodly Hour on June 12th.
+Chloe x Halle released their second studio album titled Ungodly Hour on June 12th.
 The sisters start off by vocalizing a beautiful harmonic intro and go right into their Destiny’s Child-like sound while also meeting modern day R&B. On the second track “Forgive Me”, we hear those early 2000s inspired R&B beats, but you can tell right away it’s a newer and more unique sound.
 The song speaks on being happy rather than beating yourself up over a breakup with an unfaithful partner, and not letting them control you anymore: “So forgive me, forgive me // I been goin’ too hard in your city // So forgive me ’cause I’m not teary // Best believe I’ll move onto better thing.”
 Right off, Beyoncé’s involvement with Chloe x Halle shows (she has been their musical mentor since the start of their career).
 The lyrics are very Lemonade-esque and encouraging.
 “Baby Girl” continues the topic of women empowerment with it’s slow yet upbeat melody: “Do it for the girls / All around the world.”

 Their first single, “Do It”, shows the sisters’ admiration for their musical mentor.
 The line “I look like bae” was meant to sound like “Bey”, as in Beyoncé.
 “Do It” has that R&B sound to it too, also similar to Mary J. Blige’s “No drama”.
 Even in “Tipsy”, a song about how their men makes them feel, you can feel the confidence the sisters radiate: “If you love your little life, then don’t f*ck up.”
 The single, “Catch Up”, features Mike Will Made-It.
 This song is the second most popular track by Chloe x Halle, following “Do It”.
 It tells a story of a complicated relationship and double standards.
 He’s upset when she acts the same way towards him as he does towards her.